Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap

 and the bound from Lemma~\ref{lem:snrdmin} becomes

 where

 \end{remark}

-\begin{remark} The bound from Lemma~\ref{lem:snrdmin} exhibits a Diophantine tradeoff, i.e., it depends on how small the norm $\|\bH\ba\|^2$ can be made as a function of the largest component in the integer-valued vector $\ba$.
+The bound from Lemma~\ref{lem:snrdmin} and its real-valued counterpart from Remark~\ref{rem:real} exhibit a Diophantine tradeoff, i.e., they depend on how small the norm $\|\bH\ba\|^2$ can be made as a function of the largest component in the integer-valued vector $\ba$.
 The typical behavior of this minimal norm, is the subject of several results in the metrical theory of Diophantine approximation, see e.g.~\cite{kemble2005groshev,hussain2009metrical,hussain2012metrical}.
+Using these results we derive the following lemma, which is proved in Appendix~\ref{app:DoFlemma}

-Using these results one can easily prove that for almost all real-valued MIMO channels (w.r.t.
-Lebesgue measure), IF equalization achieves the optimal number of degrees-of-freedom (DoF), i.e., that
+\begin{lemma}[DoF of Integer-Forcing] For almost all real-valued MIMO channels (w.r.t.
+Lebesgue measure), IF equalization achieves the optimal number of degrees-of-freedom (DoF), i.e.,